nxenon/grpc-scan/README.md

 # gRPC-Web Coder New Extension Usage [recommended]
-- The extension automatically gets enabled when the request has `Content-Type` or `grpc-x-content-type` headers with value of:
+- The extension automatically gets enabled when the request has `Content-Type` or `x-grpc-content-type` headers with value of:
-  - application/grpc (extension gets enabled)
   - application/grpc-web-text (extension automatically decodes and encodes the body)
-- Also, there is settings tab in message editor which you can enable or disable encoding format checkbox
+- Also, there is new burp tab which you can enable or disable encoding format checkboxes

 ## gRPC-Web Coder New Extension Installation
 1. Download the Whole Repository (the extension needs files in this repo)